callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 - **SETTMAVG** for averaging of profiles. used for returning snippet files.
 - **ERASE,9999** Wipe the recorder before deployment.
 This will also reset any plans loaded.
 Make sure you copied ALL the data you need before using this.

+n.b. **GETALL** will return some errors as the custom glider AD2CP lacks some of the functionality of the Signature 1000 such as a vertical beam.
+Don't panic, your sensor is fine.

 ### On data limit formats (values returned by "getlim" commands)

 The limits for the various arguments are returned as a list of valid values, and/or ranges, enclosed in parenthesis ().
 An empty list, (), is used for arguments that are unused/not yet implemented.
 Square brackets [] signify a range of valid values that includes the listed values.
 String arguments are encapsulated with “”, like for normal parameter handling.
 A semicolon ; is used as separator between limits and values.
 The argument format can also be inferred from the limits, integer values are shown without a decimal point, floating point values are shown with a decimal point and strings are either shown with the string specifier, “”, or as a range of characters using ‘’ for specifying a character.